openalgz/ut/README.md

-## UT: C++20 compile-time first unit-testing library
+## UT: run-time and compile-time C++ unit-testing

 > [!IMPORTANT]
 >
-> This is a simplification of [boost-ext ut2](https://github.com/boost-ext/ut2).
-Go use that library.
+> **This is a simplification of [boost-ext ut2](https://github.com/boost-ext/ut2).
+Go use that library.**
 >
-> This library is only for those who want a extremely stripped down and simple unit test library.
+> This library is only for those who want an extremely stripped down and basic unit test library.

 ## Three Tools